-Candidate cohorts are groups of 5 or more educators supported by a trained NBCT to complete the National Board Certification components.
-The work is "self-directed" because each candidate may be working on one or more of any of the four components, and cohort attendance is not-mandatory but highly recommended.
-Cohorts are available for new, advanced/ continuing and MOC candidates!
+Candidate cohorts are groups of five or more educators supported by a trained NBCT working to complete the National Board Certification components for intitial certification or Maintenance of Certification (MOC) components.
+The work is "self-directed" because each candidate may be working on one or more of the four components for intitial certification or two for MOC.
+Cohort attendance is not mandatory, but highly recommended.
+Cohorts are available for new, advanced/continuing or MOC candidates!

 Objectives

-Use the NBPTS Standards for Accomplished Teaching to reflect on your teaching practice
+use the NBPTS Standards for Accomplished Teaching to reflect on your teaching practice; and

 Description

-Virtual cohorts meet for 12 hours: Six 2-hr sessions or Eight 90-min sessions
+Virtual cohorts meet for 12 hours: Six 2-hour sessions or Eight 90-minute sessions

 Offerings